frederic-perez/AmE-dictionary/data/dictionary.md

 __the honest truth__ _idiom_ The sincere, unadulterated truth.
 __the idiot box__ _idiom_ A television set, or television in general.
 __the jet set__ _idiom_ A group of wealthy individuals who travel globally, especially by private jet, to frequent fashionable resorts, social events, and the like.
+__the keys to the kingdom__ _idiom_ A resource that will give the possessor access to the most complete or profound knowledge or power possible in a given area or pursuit.
+A reference to Matthew 16:19, when Jesus said to Peter: “I will give you the keys of the kingdom of heaven; whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.” _Whatever you do, don’t lose this external hard drive with all of our accounts and passwords.
+Anyone who has it will have the keys to the kingdom!_
 __the knacker’s yard__ _idiom_ A state of ruin or failure due to having become useless or obsolete.
 Refers to a slaughterhouse for old or injured horses.
 __the L-bomb__ _idiom_ An expression of romantic love for another, especially when said unexpectedly and/or for the first time.
 Usually used in the phrase “drop the L-bomb.” _We’d only been dating for a couple of months when he dropped the L-bomb on me.
 I was so shocked that all I could think to say back was, “Thank you!”_
 __the lady of the house__ _idiom_ A woman who looks after and runs the house; the matriarch of a family or household.